sweis/misc/stupid-openssl-tricks.md

 ### Generate a self-signed certificate with custom extension fields

-Create a config file like this:
+Suppose we want to create a certificate with a custom x509v3 extension with OID "1.3.6.1.4.1.9999999.1" and value "12345.
+This can be done in a static config file that looks like this, and is described by "man x509v3_config":

     distinguished_name = my_dn
     req_extensions = custom_ext